myckhel/use-redux-states/website/versioned_docs/version-1.x/apis/hooks/use-get-state.md

 ### `stateName`

-name of the nestable state to be selected
+path of the nestable state to be selected

 ## Returns